The world's most luxurious airport hotels

 There's a gym, spa, several restaurants and an enormous courtyard with a swimming pool flanked by rainforest-style gardens.

-Rooms are ultramodern and high-tech, outfitted with ergonomic furniture and smart LED televisions with Bluetooth speakers.
+Rooms are ultramodern and high-tech, outfitted with ergonomic furniture and business-savvy features like wireless printers, USB chargers and free international calls.

-As if it weren't vast or impressive enough, the hotel just debuted a new 10-story extension, adding 243 rooms to the existing 320 in August.
+The day spa offers reflexology to cure jet lag, while the butterfly garden next door is said to help long-haul passengers realign their zen.

 Crowne Plaza Changi Airport; 75 Airport Boulevard, #01-01, Changi Airport, Changi Airport Singapore (SIN), Singapore 819664; +65 6823 5300

-Langham Place, Beijing Capital Airport
+The Cordis, Beijing Capital Airport

 Each room features plush, custom-made bedding, sleek dark wood furnishings and sweeping city or lake views.